statedecoded/statedecoded/solrdocs/setup.md

 You should be able to browse to the [Solr Admin UI](http://localhost:8983/solr) located on port 8983 on localhost.
 There should be a single collection -- collection1 located in the left drop-down.
 This is the default collection that Solr ships with -- it should be empty.

 Don't worry that this directory is called "example".
 Its a production-ready Jetty based Solr install.
-The simplest approach is to simply use the example directory as effectively the "bin" directory in Solr.
+The simplest approach is to simply use the example directory as effectively the "bin" directory of Solr.

 ## Configuration

 The next step is to point Solr at State Decoded's Solr config files.
 These files are part of the ["solr_home"](https://github.com/o19s/statedecoded/tree/master/solr_home) directory in this repository.
 So you'll need to pull down that directory on the same box as Solr.
 This directory contains information for creating a "statedecoded" Solr collection.
-A "collection" in Solr speak in synonymous with a database.
+A "collection" in Solr speak in synonymous with a database in a SQL database.
 Its going to be the entity that stores/indexes our laws and dictionary terms.

 Solr makes it pretty straightforward to point new configuraiton files.
 We simply need to specify a new solr home to Solr at startup: